 The cover letter that you write should be specific to the position you are applying for.
 It should contain some details about you, and this information should be current and fresh.
-It’s highly unlikely that any of these criteria will be met by a secondhand format that you downloaded from the internet.
+It’s doubtful any of these criteria will be met by a secondhand format you downloaded from the internet.

 • Tip 1: Your Cover Letter is Your Introduction:

 Your cover letter needs to say more than “here is my resume.”
 It’s your chance to convince the hiring manager that you’re the best person for the job; sell yourself.
 Introduce yourself.
 Tell them a little about why you want to work for their company.

 • Tip 2: Your Cover Letter Needs to Get Their Attention:

 Grab the attention of the reader immediately or risk losing it for good.
 Make it clear right at the outset about which job you’re applying for and why you have the necessary expertise to fill the post.
 Communicate your experience, achievements, and skills, but keep it short and to the point.